Inertia Switch: How to Reset Fuel Shut Off Switch on Ford Fiesta (and Other Cars)

 This is similar to electrical circuit breaker in your home which can be easily reset by pushing the button or pulling the leverage down.
 All modern fuel injection cars are equipped with an inertial fuel cut off switch that shuts off power supply for the fuel pump if the vehicle is in a collision.
 This prevents fuel being pumped (under pressure) from the fuel tank in case fuel line is damaged during the accident.

-To start the engine after car accident you need to find fuel cut off switch location (car inertial switch) and reset it
+To start the engine after a car accident you need to find fuel cut off switch location (car inertia switch) and reset it

-I had an accident with my 1.25 ccm Ford Fiesta 2006 and after the crash car would not start.
+I had an accident with my 1.25 ccm Ford Fiesta 2006 and after a crash car would not start.
 I figured out that there must be some kind of fuel cut-off switch but the problem was that I could not find/locate it!
-After some research of possible inertia switch location, I narrowed down the potential location to somewhere behind the drawer or glove compartment on passenger side (which is right side of the vehicle on US/EU cars and left side on UK/AUS cars).
+After some research of possible inertia switch location, I narrowed down the potential location to somewhere behind the drawer / glove compartment on passenger side (which is right side of the vehicle on US/EU cars and left side on UK/AUS cars).

 Steps to locate and reset fuel cut off switch on Ford Fiesta